pc2/woolcano-ise/misc-tools/README.txt

 ir/       - used to manipulate IR by hand, visualize DAGs etc

-bb_info/  - visualize Basic Blocks with GraphViz (it is not possible to do
+dotBB/  - visualize Basic Blocks with GraphViz (it is not possible to do
           that on BB level with 'opt' tool)

 ise_dots/ - examples with graphviz (dot) graphs which visualize how the
           identification and selection algorithms are working

+bb_info/ - basic block informations (stats).
+Check also llvm-bcanalyzer tool
+          && BitStatisitics pass.